Para Mí

 Para Mí is the fifth solo album by Mexican singer Yuridia.

-Album development
+Development

 After a 2-year hiatus to focus on her personal life, Yurida returned to the studio.
 Details emerged about the new album via a note on her official Facebook page announcing the release of her new single, Ya te Olvidé, to radio stations on October 31, 2011.

 It was later announced that the album would be released in Mexico on December 6, 2011, followed by a Latin America release date of December 13, then in the U.S. on December 20.

 Promotion

 As part of a promotional tour, Yuridia visited major Mexican cities.
 Her first concert after the release of her newest effort, in which she performed new material, was held in Chilpancingo.